Dynatrace-APAC/Workshop-BizOps/Hands On - Sales Funnel/README.md

 	- Dynamic time-frame shift: **true**
 	- Visualization types: **Funnel**

+### Charts

-- Revenue by User Experience:
+- Revenue by User Experience (Chart):
 	- USQL Category: **SELECT userExperienceScore, sum(usersession.doubleProperties.bookingtotal) FROM usersession where useraction.application="easyTravel Website"  and (useraction.name="loading of page /orange.jsf" or useraction.name="loading of page /" OR useraction.name="loading of page /special-offers.jsp")  and (useraction.name="loading of page /orange-booking-finish.jsf") group by userExperienceScore order by sum(usersession.doubleProperties.bookingtotal) desc**
-	- Compare with previous timeframe: **true**
+	- Compare with previous timeframe: **false**
-	- Dynamic time-frame shift: **true**
 	- Visualization types: **Pie chart**

-- Revenue by User Experience:
+- Revenue by User Experience (Table):
-	- USQL Category: **SELECT userExperienceScore, sum(usersession.doubleProperties.bookingtotal) FROM usersession where useraction.application="easyTravel Website"  and (useraction.name="loading of page /orange.jsf" or useraction.name="loading of page /" OR useraction.name="loading of page /special-offers.jsp")  and (useraction.name="loading of page /orange-booking-finish.jsf") group by userExperienceScore order by sum(usersession.doubleProperties.bookingtotal) desc**
+	- USQL Category: **SELECT userExperienceScore as "APDEX", sum(usersession.doubleProperties.bookingtotal) as "Revenue" FROM usersession where useraction.application="easyTravel Website" and (useraction.name="loading of page /orange.jsf" or useraction.name="loading of page /" OR useraction.name="loading of page /special-offers.jsp") and (useraction.name="loading of page /orange-booking-finish.jsf") group by userExperienceScore order by sum(usersession.doubleProperties.bookingtotal) desc**
-	- Compare with previous timeframe: **true**
+	- Compare with previous timeframe: **false**
-	- Dynamic time-frame shift: **true**
 	- Visualization types: **Table only**

 - Lost Revenue by User Experience:
 	- USQL Category: **SELECT userExperienceScore, sum(usersession.doubleProperties.bookingtotal) FROM usersession where useraction.application="easyTravel Website"  and (useraction.name="loading of page /orange.jsf" or useraction.name="loading of page /" OR useraction.name="loading of page /special-offers.jsp")  and not (useraction.name="loading of page /orange-booking-finish.jsf") group by userExperienceScore order by sum(usersession.doubleProperties.bookingtotal) desc**
-	- Compare with previous timeframe: **true**
+	- Compare with previous timeframe: **false**
-	- Dynamic time-frame shift: **true**
 	- Visualization types: **Pie chart**

 - Conversions by User Experience:
 	- USQL Category: **SELECT userExperienceScore, count(userSessionId) FROM usersession where useraction.application="easyTravel Website"  and (useraction.name="loading of page /orange-booking-finish.jsf") group by userExperienceScore order by count(userSessionId) desc**
-	- Compare with previous timeframe: **true**
-	- Dynamic time-frame shift: **true**
-	- Visualization types: **Pie chart**

-- Abandons by User Experience:
-	- USQL Category: **SELECT userExperienceScore, count(userSessionId) FROM usersession where useraction.application="easyTravel Website"  and (useraction.name="loading of page /orange.jsf" or useraction.name="loading of page /" OR useraction.name="loading of page /special-offers.jsp")  and not (useraction.name="loading of page /orange-booking-finish.jsf") group by userExperienceScore order by count(userSessionId) desc**
-	- Compare with previous timeframe: **true**
+	- Compare with previous timeframe: **false**
-	- Dynamic time-frame shift: **true**
 	- Visualization types: **Pie chart**

 :arrow_up_small: [Back to overview](/README.md)